International Degree Seeking Requirements

 - A completed Affidavit of Support and supporting financial documents (if you require an I-20 or DS-2019 for F-1 or J-1 visa status).
 Note: Your application will be processed even if your financial documents are not included.
 If you prefer, you can wait to submit these items after an admission decision has been made.
 See International Services for more information about these documents.

-Demonstrated English proficiency is necessary.
-You may be exempt from this requirement if have completed a Bachelor’s degree from an accredited U.S. institution or have a college-level degree showing completion of post-secondary education in a country where English is the primary official language.
+- A college-level degree showing the completion of post-secondary education in a country where English is the primary official language.

 Official transcripts are required showing completion of one of the above before a student can be exempted from the TOEFL iBT / IELTS/PTE requirement.
 The Office of Graduate Student Services reserves the right to require a satisfactory TOEFL iBT /IELTS/PTE score from any applicant.
 All international students who are admitted will be required to take an English placement test prior to registration.

 International applicants who are from a country where English is the only official language are exempt from this requirement.
 Additionally, applicants are exempt from the requirement if they possess a bachelor's degree from a U.S. institution or an institution in a country where English is the only official language.
 English is the only official language in the following countries:

 - Saint Lucia